Toward the Achievement of a Sustainable Society

 • Reinforce relations between corporate headquarters and regional headquarters to prevent accidents/disasters in Greater China and the Asia–Pacific region.

-• Resource recycling rate is calculated as (Volume of industrial waste recycled (material recycling) + Waste heat recovered (thermal recycling) / Volume of industrial waste generated
+• Resource recycling rate: (Volume of industrial waste recycled + Waste heat recovered) / Volume of industrial waste generated